The Leeds BookML guide

 The remaining packages (e.g. GNU Make) are already available.

-macOS (Homebrew) – PARTLY BROKEN
+macOS (Homebrew) – AVOID PLEASE

 The Homebrew version has intrinsic packaging issues and should be avoided.
 However, if you really insist:

-brew install latexml
+brew install latexml make

 Linux Debian-based (Ubuntu, Debian, Mint, etc)